GregSantulli/drummerscript/README.md

 # DrummerScript

-A simple, programmable drum sequencer written in oject-oriented JavaScript using jQuery, HandleBars, and the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
+A simple, programmable drum sequencer written in object-oriented JavaScript using jQuery, HandleBars, and the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

 The Web Audio API is a powerful way to generate and control audio on the web.
 All audio operations occur inside the **audio context**.
-Basic operations are performed by **audio nodes** which are then linked together to form the **audio routing graph**.
+Basic operations are performed by **audio nodes**, which are then linked together to form the **audio routing graph**.
 Much in the same way you would connect a guitar to an effect pedal and then to an amplifier, developers can connect audio nodes together inside the audio context.

 In ```drum_machine.js``` I start by defining the audio context: ```var context = new AudioContext();```.
 Everything from here on out will be built off of this audio context.